salmon-kg/llm-sparql/README.md

 - Data: Should download dataset in this directory.
 The link to the source paper is included.
 - LLMs: Should download required llms in this directory.
 The links of applied variants of LLaMA model are included.

-Poster:
+Paper's Poster:
 -
 <h2 align="center">
-  Entity Linking and Disambiguation Pipeline
+  Poster - LLM-SPARQL Framework
   <img align="center" src="LLM-SPARQL Poster.pdf" alt="...">
 </h2>